-The Snickerdoodle Cupcakes are then frosted with my use-for-everything American Buttercream.
+The Snickerdoodle Cupcakes are then frosted with my use-for-everything Vanilla Buttercream.
 I add 2 teaspoons of cinnamon to the buttercream transforming it into even better Cinnamon Buttercream.

 I garnished some of the cupcakes with Snicker’s minis that I cut up and left some to sparkle on their own.

 Tada!
 Delicious Snickerdoodle Cupcakes.
 No one will know they’re made with boxed cake mix.

 Moist, light and fluffy cinnamon flavored cupcakes topped with fluffy Cinnamon Buttercream.